vippsas/vipps-login-api/how-it-works/vipps-login-from-phone-number-api-howitworks.md

 ### 1. Initiate Vipps Login from phone number

 The merchant initiates Vipps Login on the user's device from their system, based on the user's phone number.
-The user receives a push notification from Vipps and clicks the push to open the Vipps app.
+The user receives a push notification from Vipps and clicks the push to open the Vipps or MobilePay app.

 If the user has turned off push notifications or for some other reason do not get the push, they can open Vipps themselves and automatically start the login flow.